 The nasal sidewall, or the slope extending down the side of the nose, deepens over time in most patients and is often overlooked.
 This area can easily be refreshed using a cannula technique to volumize the flattened fat pad.
-Filling of this area is almost always combined with filling of the under-eye to maintain a natural taper and transition to the mid-cheek region.
+Filling of this area is almost always combined with the filling of the under eye to maintain a natural taper and transition to the mid-cheek region.

 The folds which extend from the nose downwards around the mouth are called the nasolabial or melolabial folds.
 The creases around the edge of the lips and mouth are often referred to as marionette lines.
 The nasolabial folds are most often best treated last when treating the cheek complex.
-Overfilling of this area may produce a Simian or monkey-like appearance.
-This may be a result of effacing the natural fold which exists between the cheek and the lip, or it may be a result of having a prominent mouth and lower face with a flattened midface and cheek.
+Overfilling of this area may produce a simian or monkey-like appearance.
+This may be a result of effacing the natural fold, which exists between the cheek and the lip.
+It may also be a result of having a prominent mouth and lower face with a flattened midface and cheek.
 This causes the face to have a heavy and drawn appearance.

 The nasolabial folds should always be filled judiciously.
 One must also be careful not to inject the wrong material in this area or try to eradicate the natural fold with a procedure.
-When things go wrong in the nasolabial fold they are extremely difficult to fix.
-Although opinions vary, Dr. Talei believes that permanent fillers such as silicone and silicone polymers should always be avoided and injection of Radiesse or Fat should only be performed in specific instances.
-It is always safest to treat this area conservatively with Hyaluronic Acid fillers or with cheek lifting surgery.
+When things go wrong in the nasolabial fold, they are extremely difficult to fix.
+Although opinions vary, Dr. Talei believes that permanent fillers such as silicone and silicone polymers should always be avoided.
+Injections of Radiesse or fat should only be performed in specific instances.
+It is always safest to treat this area conservatively with hyaluronic acid fillers or with cheek lifting surgery.

 Below is an example of what simple upper cheek filling can achieve.
 Please note that the nasolabial folds have improved without actually being filled.